 - 11. Energy efficiency standards,

 - 12. Bid protests and contract claims,

 - 13. Value engineering, and

-- 14. Payment of funds to influence certain Federal transactions.
-The operational procedures required by this statement shall contain the test of all clauses and required certifications (such as required non-collusive affidavits) used by the PHA.
+- 14. Payment of funds to influence certain Federal transactions The operational procedures required by section HA of this statement shall contain the test of all clauses and required certifications (such as required non-collusive affidavits) used by the PHA.